tommyfeeley/tommyfeeley/README.md

 - 👋 Hi, I’m Tommy Feeley.
-Masters Computer Science Student At NJIT, graduating in May 2026.
+Masters Computer Science Student At NJIT, graduating in the summer of 2026.
 Interested in software engineering, data analyst, or AI engineer positions.
 - 📫 How to reach me Twitter @TommyFeeley, discord tommyfeel, feeleytommy@gmail.com

 <!---